235 Wellesley Street

 Weston, MA 02493

 Edward Hunt is an assistant professor of political science.
-Professor Hunt received his PhD from the College of William and Mary.
 He joined the faculty at Regis College in 2018.
 Professor Hunt teaches courses in politics, global studies, and the interdisciplinary humanities.
 He advises the PRIDE Scholars and oversees the minors in political science and international relations.

 Professor Hunt’s research focuses on contemporary war and imperialism.
 His work has appeared in several academic journals, including the IEEE Annals of the History of Computing, Diplomacy and Statecraft, Third World Quarterly, Middle Eastern Studies, and the Canadian Journal of Latin American and Caribbean Studies.
 He writes for CounterPunch, The Progressive, Jacobin Magazine, and Foreign Policy in Focus.